th2-net/th2-conn-http-client/README.md

 ### Outputs

-HTTP requests and responses are sent via MQ as `MessageGroup`s containing a single `RawMessage` with a raw request or response.
+HTTP requests and responses are sent via MQ as `transport message group`s containing a single `raw` message with a raw request or response.
-`RawMessage` also has `uri`, `method`, and `contentType` metadata properties set equal to URI, method, and content type of request (or a response received for the request).
+`raw` message also has `uri`, `method`, and `contentType` metadata properties set equal to URI, method, and content type of request (or a response received for the request).
 In case of response request metadata properties and parent event id are copied into response message.